axsddlr/ThroneLiberty_api/README.md

 This API is built using the following Python libraries:

 - [Robyn](https://github.com/sansyrox/robyn): A fast, asynchronous Python web framework used to create the API endpoints and handle requests.
-- [selectolax](https://github.com/rushter/selectolax): A fast HTML parsing library used to extract article information from the webpage.
+- [selectolax](https://github.com/rushter/selectolax): A fast HTML parsing library used to extract article and server status information from the webpage.
 - [httpx](https://github.com/encode/httpx): A fully featured HTTP client for Python 3, which is used to make requests to the Throne and Liberty website.

 ## API Endpoints